socketstream/socketstream/README.md

     $ SS_DEV=1 node app.js

-Your app will then directly read code from your local SocketStream repository's /src directory.
-This means when you make changes to the SocketStream core, you only need to restart your app to see them.
+This instructs your app to run the CoffeeScript code in `<socketstream_root>/src` directly, so you only need to restart the server to see your changes.

 ### Testing